Guangyu-Jiang/cage2-workflow-search-rl/POLICY_INHERITANCE_EXPLAINED.md

 **Scenario 1: All New Workflows**
 ```
 Iteration 1: Workflow A → Train from scratch (300 episodes to 95%)
-Iteration 2: Workflow B → Train from scratch (300 episodes to 95%)
+Iteration 2: Workflow B → Warm start from A (220 episodes to 95%)
-Iteration 3: Workflow C → Train from scratch (300 episodes to 95%)
+Iteration 3: Workflow C → Warm start from the closest prior workflow (250 episodes to 95%)
 ...
-Total: Each workflow gets fair evaluation from scratch
+Total: Each workflow benefits from nearest-neighbour warm starts
 ```

 **Scenario 2: GP Re-selects a Promising Workflow**